david-dick/firefox-marionette/README.md

 - page\_ranges - A list of the pages to print.
 Available for [Firefox 96](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/96#webdriver_conformance_marionette) and after.
 - print\_background - Print background graphics.
 Boolean value.
 Defaults to false.
 - raw - rather than a file handle containing the PDF, the binary PDF will be returned.
 - scale - Scale of the webpage rendering.
-Defaults to 1.
+Defaults to 1.  `shrink_to_fit` should be disabled to make `scale` work.
 - size - The desired size (width and height) of the pdf, specified by name.
 See the page key for an alternative and the [paper\_sizes](#paper_sizes) method for a list of accepted page size names.
 - shrink\_to\_fit - Whether or not to override page size as defined by CSS.
 Boolean value.
 Defaults to true.